 6. CONTINUING VALIDITY.
 Borrower understands and agrees that in modifying the Existing Documents, Lender is relying upon Borrower's representations, warranties, and agreements, as set forth therein.
 Except as expressly modified pursuant to this Business Financing Modification and Waiver Agreement, the terms of the Existing Documents remain unchanged and in full force and effect.
 Lender's agreement to modifications to the Existing Documents pursuant to this Business Financing Modification and Waiver Agreement in no way shall obligate Lender to make any future modifications to the Existing Documents or the Indebtedness.
 Nothing in this Business Financing Modification and Waiver Agreement shall constitute a satisfaction of the Indebtedness.
 It is the intention of Lender and Borrower to retain as liable parties all makers and endorsers of Existing Documents, unless the party is expressly released by Lender in writing.
-No maker, endorser, or guarantor will be released by virtue of this Business Financing Modification and Waiver Agreement, but also to any subsequent modification agreements relating to the Business Financing Agreement.
+No maker, endorser, or guarantor will be released by virtue of this Business Financing Modification and Waiver Agreement.
+The terms of this paragraph apply not only to this Business Financing Modification and Waiver Agreement, but also to any subsequent modification agreements relating to the Business Financing Agreement.